 What will I study?

-At Agnes Scott, students can take courses in economics and in organizational management.
+At Agnes Scott, students can take courses in economics and in business management.
 Economics is the study of how society allocates scarce resources.
-Organizational management is the study of how businesses and non-profit organizations are structured and how they interact with each other, with their customers, and with the government.
+Business management is the study of how for-profit and non-profit organizations are structured and how they interact with each other, with their customers and clients, and with the government.

 Why should I study economics at Agnes Scott?

 Most of our students supplement their on-campus education with internship and research opportunities in the Atlanta area.
 Some students intern at the Federal Reserve Bank or at commercial banks and stockbrokers while others intern at non-profit organizations.
-All of our Economics & Organizational Management majors participate in a hands-on, semester-long group project that illustrates how theory translates into practice.
+All of our Business Management majors participate in a hands-on, semester-long group project that illustrates how theory translates into practice.

 - Supportive Learning Environment